Pregnancy-related back pain

 - Practice good posture.

-If, in spite of your best efforts, you continue to suffer from pregnancy related back pain, there are a number of ways you can find relief while you wait anxiously for your due date.
+If in spite of your best efforts you continue to experience pregnancy related back pain, there are a number of ways you can find relief while you wait anxiously for your due date.
 If your physician approves, you may try using heat or ice packs or treating yourself to a massage.
-And if pain worsens, visit your doctor to learn about pain medication that you are able to take while pregnant.
+And if pain worsens, visit your physician to learn about pain medication that you are able to take while pregnant.
 Above all else, do not be afraid to ask for help.
 These are exciting times; do not let pregnancy related back pain wear you down and get in the way of this important step in your life.